Where do we waste the most food?

 The United Nations World Food Program (WFP) points out that if we tackled the problem of food waste, we could feed 9 billion people a day.

 In response, the WFP launched the campaign ‘#RecipeforDisaster’ to encourage people to use food past the sell-by date and create meals from this food that would have otherwise ended up in the bin.
 By taking this action, the campaign hopes to raise awareness on social media and increase monetary donations to WFP.

 Avoidable food waste

-In the UK, consumers throw away ten million tonnes of food every year - and many millions of tonnes of that food could have been eaten.
-That shocking statistic is enough to save the average UK family £700 a year and provide six meals a week.
+In the UK, consumers throw away 10 million tonnes of food every year - and many millions of tonnes of that food could have been eaten.
+That shocking statistic costs the average UK family £700 a year, and equates to six meals a week.

 Understanding the confusing amount of food labels

-One of the problems is that there are a baffling number of different food labels on products, and many people simply read the date and chuck the food away without a second thought if that date has passed - even by one day!
+One of the problems is that there are a baffling number of different food labels on products, and many people simply read the date and chuck the food away without a second thought if that date has passed.

 There is of course a big difference between ‘sell-by’, ‘display until’, ‘best-before’ and ‘use-by’ dates.

 Sell-by, display until and best-before dates are all about quality.
 These are often dates which the food retailer has estimated as the optimum time for the best taste or appearance for the product.
 It’s usually perfectly safe to eat the product past these dates.